Siluuu/TwitchCommunityBot/README.md

 # TwitchCommunityBot
-A Twitch bot programmed with the community
+A Twitch bot programmed with the community live on Twitch.

 ## Setup